Schwidola0607/image_segmentation/README.md

 # kwandou2-bz16-khoadp2-snyeh2
-final project repo for bkms
+Final project repo for bkms.
+We implemented 2 flow algorithms and a OpenCV prompt for users to select foreground and background seeds.
+More instructions can be found below.

 # GitHub Organization
 * `cs225/` - image manipulation library written by CS 225